lucidrains/STAM-pytorch/README.md

 ## STAM - Pytorch

 Implementation of <a href="https://arxiv.org/abs/2103.13915">STAM (Space Time Attention Model)</a>, yet another pure and simple SOTA attention model that bests all previous models in video classification.
+This corroborates the finding of <a href="https://github.com/lucidrains/TimeSformer-pytorch">TimeSformer</a>.
+Attention is all we need.

 ## Install